Isma27K/MangaShell/README.md

 # 🚀 Welcome to MangaShell!

-MangaShell is a indevelopment manga side where it feature a few of a famous feature. wait for a full releast ><
+MangaShell is a indevelopment manga site where it feature a few of a famous feature. wait for a full releast ><